build-on-aws/content/posts/start-your-projects-with-a-cicd-pipeline/index.md

 I will also discuss the impact of being able to quickly push production changes and briefly introduce the concept of feature flagging.
 In the latter part of the post I want to use the CodeCatalyst blue prints as an example/showcase on how this could look like.
 Depending on when we release this, we can also reference the open source project "projen-pipelines" as a place to watch for future updates."
+seoDescription: Learn how a good CI/CD pipeline is important to accelerate your deployment processes and how starting with the pipeline is key to success
 tags:
     - ci-cd
     - cicd